Immigration to South Africa

-The Southern Africa region experiences a relatively high influx of immigration into South Africa.
-As of 2019, the immigration rate is continuing to increase, and the role of the female population of migrants is significantly growing in this movement and settlement.
-The majority of immigrants are working residents and influence the presence of several sectors in South Africa.
-The demographic background of this group is diverse, and the countries of origin mainly belong to Sub-Saharan Africa and push migration south.
-A portion have qualified as refugees since the 1990s.
+South Africa experiences a relatively high influx of immigration annually.
+As of 2019, the number of immigrants entering the country continues to increase, the majority of whom are working residents and hold great influence over the continued presence of several sectors throughout South Africa.
+The demographic background of these migrant groups is very diverse, with many of the countries of origin belonging to nations throughout sub-saharan Africa.
+A portion of them have qualified as refugees since the 1990s.